robocomp/robocomp/doc/RCIS.md

 rcis simpleworld.xml
 ```

-Now, RCIS should be up and running with a simple robot endowed with a laser and an RGBD camera, moving on a wooden floor.
+Now, RCIS should be up and running with a simple robot endowed with a differential base, a laser, and an RGBD camera.
+The robot will be shown in an environment with four walls, some boxes, and a wooden floor.
 Please interact with the GUI window by dragging the mouse to see the world with different views.

 ### Using the keyboard as a JoyStick

-To control the robot in the simulation world, we must first install the basic RoboComp components:
+To control the robot in the simulated world, we must first install the basic RoboComp components:

 ```
 cd ~/robocomp/components